La Scala seduces crisis-hit Italy with "Don Giovanni"

-MILAN Milan's opulent La Scala theatre is hoping the seductive powers of Mozart's "Don Giovanni" can momentarily drown out the chorus of economic doomsayers in Europe when it opens its opera season next week.
+MILAN (Reuters Life!) - Milan's opulent La Scala theatre is hoping the seductive powers of Mozart's "Don Giovanni" can momentarily drown out the chorus of economic doomsayers in Europe when it opens its opera season next week.

 Opening night at La Scala is not only the top calendar event for opera lovers.
 Politicians, members of the government and top-rank businessmen are regular guests of the glitzy night, and hounded by reporters across the theatre's chandeliered rooms for comments on the latest political drama.